Whiphid

 Biology: The Whiphid were a large, quite unique beastly species, hailing from the frigid world of Toola.
 They were cover in thick brown or black fur, aside from their face, although this fur varied in length, especially on the chest and stomach area.
 They had what appeared to be furry, cloven hooves for feet, although some depictions show them with more reptilian-looking feet and three toes with massive toe-nails.
 It is possible that there are more than one subspecies with varying differentiations in biology, although more than likely the version with the three-pronged feet was some sort of artistic liberty.

-The majority of their body was usually thick and muscular, with a thick coating of silky but also mangled hair that had evolved to protect them from Toola’s incredibly cold climates.
-They had no problems in warm temperatures, however, and often times shaved some of their hair before wearing clothes.
-This thick fur also served a few purpose that were specifically for surviving on Toola, and Whiphid born and raised off world eventually lost some of these traits.
-For one, the fur actually complimented the layer of blubber native Whiphid had by serving as a near perfect insulator.
-It was also covered in a special oil that served as a water repellant, making them fairly proficient swimmers and divers.
+The majority of their body was usually firm and muscular, with a thick coating of silky but also mangled hair that had evolved to protect them from Toola’s incredibly cold climates.
+They had no problems existing in warmer temperatures, however, and oftentimes shaved some of their hair before wearing clothes.
+This thick fur also served a few purposes that were specifically for surviving on Toola, and it seems Whiphid born and raised off world eventually lost some of these traits.
+For one, the fur actually complimented the thin layer of blubber native Whiphid had by serving as a near perfect insulator.
+It was also covered in a special oil they secreted that served as a water repellant, making them fairly proficient swimmers and divers.
 Both of these factors allowed them to travel the icy plains and oceans of their homeworld in search of food or shelter.

-Their heads were a rather unique shape, with an elongated about, massive nostril slits, and a wide mouth at the bottom.
+Their heads were a rather unique shape, with an elongated snout, massive nostril slits in the middle, and a wide mouth at the bottom.
 They also possessed two massive tusks, and hollow cheek cavities that helped their fur less faces hold and expel heated air.
 Their eyes were very squinted to help protect them from the cold, and could actually be slightly retracted and extended from their skull at will.
 The hair on the top of their head was also much longer than that of the rest of their body, contrasting their bare faces.

-The average Whiphid stood somewhere between 2 and 2.5 meters tall and generally weighed nearly 400 kilograms.
-The females were slightly stouter, their eyes were more pronounced, they possessed longer eyelashes, and the hair on the top of their head was shorter and more concentrated in the back.
-Young Whiphid also had a lot less hair, shorter snouts, and no blubber.
+The average adult male Whiphid stood somewhere between 2 and 2.5 meters tall and generally weighed nearly 400 kilograms.
+Females were slightly stouter, their eyes were more pronounced, and they possessed longer eyelashes, as well as the hair on the top of their head being shorter and more concentrated in the back.
+Young Whiphid also had a lot less hair, shorter snouts, and no blubber, almost looking like an entirely different species.
 Their lifespans were much longer than that of the average humanoid, with the oldest known Whiphid being over 250 years old.
-They preferred speaking in their local tongue, also called Whiphid, but has no problems pronouncing and speaking Basic if they needed to.
+They preferred speaking in their local tongue, also called Whiphid, but had no problems pronouncing and speaking Galactic Basic Standard if they needed to.

-Lore: Much like species such as the Togorians, the Whiphid are generally a nomadic people, living in villages of no more than ten families at a time.
-The icy world of Toola offered little food, and so the encampments would often travel to locate wild game.
-They were fierce hunters, and because most vegetation could not grow in Toola’s climate, the Whiphid usually spent their entire life as carnivores .
-Of course, Whiphid in other parts of the galaxy could still consume plants and other food products without issue, and they were technically classified as an omnivorous species.
-Your ability to hunt, seemingly for both the men and women, determined your role in the group.
-The greatest and oldest hunter was known as the “Spearmaster,” and served as leader of the pack.
+Lore: Much like species such as the Togorians, the Whiphid are generally a nomadic people, living in villages of no more than ten families at a time on Toola.
+This icy world offered little in the way of food, and so the encampments would often travel to locate wild game.
+They were fierce hunters, and because most vegetation could not grow in Toola’s climate, the Whiphid usually spent their entire life as carnivores.
+Of course, Whiphid in other parts of the galaxy could still consume plants and other food products without digestion issues, and they were technically classified as an omnivorous species.
+One’s ability to hunt, seemingly for both the men and women, determined their role in the group.
+The greatest and oldest hunter was known as the “Spearmaster,” and served as leader of the pack until they were no longer physically able.

 Even then, because of their survivalist nature, the Whiphid didn’t take family or relationships too seriously, and children had no qualms leaving their family without a second thought.
-It was fairly easy to break away from the tribe and either join another or start your own, although join another tribe would be hard as they rarely if ever associated or even crossed paths with each other.
-The strongest bond a Whiphid could have was with their spouse, and even that wasn’t the end all commitment.
-Self preservation always cane first to he Whiphid of Toola, and the Spearmaster made sure to lead the group in a way that would benefit them all.
+It was fairly easy to break away from the tribe and either join another or start your own, although to join another tribe would be hard as they rarely if ever associated or even crossed paths with each other.
+The strongest bond a Whiphid could have was with their spouse, and even that wasn’t the be-all and end-all commitment.
+Self preservation always came first to the Whiphid of Toola, and the Spearmaster made sure to lead the group in a way that would benefit them all.

 During the summer months, some of the ice did thaw on Toola.
 This is when they would gather crucial material such as wood and stones for constructing shelters, hunting spears, and the wooden sleds they used to travel the tundra for the majority of the year.
 During this time they would also set up camp near pre-determined hunting grounds, and would wait for the eventual freeze to bring in their prey.
-This prey was usually a massive 8 meter tall boar-like creature known as a Mastmot (by offworlders) or Motmot (by the local Whiphid), which were incredibly dangerous and hostile, but also supplied months worth of food for an entire clan if they could bring the wooly beast down.
-If they could not find or kill any of these bohemoths, they would actually find the nearest body of water, dive into the frigid depths, and spear fish to tide them over.
+This prey were usually massive 8-meter-tall boar-like creatures known as Mastmots (by offworlders) or Motmots (by the local Whiphid), which were incredibly dangerous and hostile, but also supplied months worth of food for an entire clan if they could bring the wooly beast down.
+If they could not find or kill any of these behemoths, they would actually find the nearest body of water, dive into the frigid depths, and spear fish to tide them over.
 They also domesticated a carnivorous canine known as the Tuggle, which they trained in packs to pull their sleighs, but they usually never resorted to eating these animals.

-Legends/Canon: The Whiphid were introduced in Return of the Jedi, and as such, were canonized from the get-go.
-Nearly all of the information above, however, was not, and so we currently do not know much about the Whiphid in Canon (aside from their extended biology being essentially the same) at this time.
+Continuity: The Whiphid were introduced in “Episode VI: Return of the Jedi,” and as such, were canonized from the get-go following the Disney acquisition.
+Nearly all of the information above, however, was not brought along with them, and so we currently do not know much about the Whiphid in Canon (aside from their extended biology being essentially the same).
 One non-canonical event that took place that is unlikely to be canonized now was an incident when an Imperial Whiphid Spearmaster known as Ch’unkk was killed some time between 11 and 12 A.B.Y., resulting in all remaining previously Imperial-allied Whiphid abandoned the Imperial Remnant in unison, as mass exodus of sorts.
+That said, with a bigger focus on the Imperial Remnant in recent years, even if it looks a bit different than its EU counterpart, we could see something similar happen someday so hopefully I’ll be able to move this up a section!

 Additional Notes: I find the Whiphid fascinating, both in design and culture.
-They remind me of the the Vurk and the Advozsec in regards to their traditions and lifestyles on their homeworld, but there are enough unique practices here to set them apart as well.
-I appreciate all the detail that went into designing everything about this creature, and they remain far underutilized as it is, especially within Star Wars Canon.
+They remind me of species like the Vurk and Advozsec in regards to their traditions and lifestyles on their homeworld, but there are enough unique practices here to set them apart as well.
+I appreciate all the detail that went into designing everything about this creature, and they remain far underutilized as it is, especially within the current Star Wars Canon.
+Here’s to hoping we see more soon!

 Leave a comment